4d/docs/website/translated_docs/es/API/webServerClass.md

 **.maxSessions** : Number<!-- END REF -->

 The <!-- REF #webServerClass.maxSessions.Summary -->maximum number of simultaneous sessions<!-- END REF -->.
 When you reach the limit, the oldest session is closed (and `On Web Close Process` database method is called) if the web server needs to create a new one.
-When you reach the limit, the oldest session is closed (and `On Web Close Process` database method is called) if the web server needs to create a new one.
+The number of simultaneous sessions cannot exceed the total number of web processes (maxConcurrentProcesses property, 100 by default)

 <!-- END REF -->